YixuanSeanZhou/Quantized_Neural_Nets/README.md

 python3 -m venv .venv
 source .venv/bin/activate
 ```
-The above should activate a new python virtual environments.
+The code above should activate a new python virtual environments.

-Then, one can make use of the `requirements.txt` by
+Then one can make use of the `requirements.txt` by
 ```
 pip3 install -r requirement.txt
 ```